Devansh1974/MCP_AI_Server_Agent/readme.md

 You: Post "Hello world from my bot!" on Twitter
 AI: calling tool createPost
 AI: Tool Result: Tweeted: Hello world from my bot!

+You: I'm feeling low, motivate me
+AI: calling tool getMotivation
+AI: Tool Result: "Push yourself, because no one else is going to do it for you." — Anonymous
 ```

 ---